 Humidity Control Modes

 Humidity control modes can make a 30-pint dehumidifier much easier to use because you can match the setting to the room and the task.
 Look for DEHU mode if you want to hold a target humidity range, usually between 30% and 80%, in spaces like basements or bedrooms.
 Use DRY mode when you need to speed up laundry drying, and choose CONTINUOUS mode when a very damp room needs nonstop moisture removal.
 If the unit offers AUTO mode, it’ll adjust itself based on current humidity, so you don’t have to keep changing settings.
 Smart modes can start and stop the unit at preset thresholds, which helps save energy.
-A timer also helps you run it during cheaper off-peak hours while keeping comfort steady.
+A timer also helps you manage run time while keeping comfort steady.

 Portability And Design